root-project/web/install/build_from_source.md

 ### Before v6.22

 For ROOT <= 6.20, an older version of PyROOT (not based on Cppyy) will be built.
 This same version can be built also in versions >= 6.22 by specifying `-Dpyroot_legacy=ON`.
 In this case the Python version used to build will be by default the one pointed by the executable `python`.
-A specific Python installation can be used by specifying either `PYTHON_EXECUTABLE` or `Python_EXECUTABLE`.
+A specific Python installation can be used by setting `PYTHON_EXECUTABLE`.

 ## Setting the C++ standard